Ross, Tasmania: History

 Later that year, a timber bridge was built over the river and subsequently Ross became an important stopover on road journeys between Launceston and Hobart.
 Shortly afterward, cattle were being run on Crown land at Ross, to be used as working bullocks, and others were used as milch cows for people holding government posts.
 Ross developed as a base for the local garrison and became a centre for trade for the surrounding district.
 Between 1848 and 1854 approximately 12,000 female convicts passed through the Female Factory.

 Ross Post Office opened on 1 June 1832.
 In 1836 the stone bridge, known as Ross Bridge, was completed.

 By the time of Australian Federation in 1901, the permanent population had grown to 311 and the wider area had become known as a fine wool growing district.
 At this time Ross had four churches, a post and telegraph office, a savings bank, one hotel, and a town hall and library.

+Climate

 The Four Corners of Ross

 The town is centred on the crossroads of Church and Bridge Streets with a field gun from the Boer War and a war memorial as a central part of the intersection.
 The crossroads area is humorously referred to as the "Four Corners of Ross" with each corner having a label: